 - ¼ teaspoon turmeric powder (ground turmeric)

-- Firstly on a low flame brown 1/4 cup desiccated coconut.
+- Firstly on a low heat brown ¼ cup desiccated coconut.
 Keep on stirring often so that the coconut gets golden evenly.
 Remove and keep aside.

 - In a mortar-pestle or in a dry grinder, grind the peanuts to a coarse powder.